 This course is the consideration of both the theory and practice of public speaking to acquaint students with the dynamic components of oral communication.
 The course provides experiences in reasoning and in constructing and presenting speeches.
-Offered: each semester

 COM 214 Interpersonal Communication